DULCE ET DECORUM EST

 “It was open to interpretation.”

 Hands gripped the steering wheel.
 The narrow mountain road was slippery in the winter mist.
 These tight curves and undulations were more dangerous than that blonde from the 2 weeks prior.
 She was a slippery one too; more slippery than he cared to remember.
-At first he thought Mike was a diminutive for Michelle, little did he know….
-Mike also had almost made him crash and burn.
-He shuddered to think of it, just for a split-second losing control as the vehicle fishtailed around the curve, he deftly regain control as if he knew what he was doing.
+At first he thought Mike was a diminutive for Michelle, little did he know.
+Mike also made him crash and burn.
+He shuddered to think of it, just for a split-second losing control as the vehicle fish-tailed around the curve, he deftly regain control as if he knew what he was doing.

 “Dinner”, Red called.

 “My Lord woman, you almost caused me to drive off the cliff.”
 He said clinching his cigarette holder between his teeth, swiveling it back and forth.

 “Pause the game; you can get back to it after dinner.”